amplication/bookstore-blog/README.md

 In addition to the choice of which write back method to use we need to decide on a update strategy.
 This strategy defines how Argo CD Image Updater finds new versions of an image that is to be updated.
 Currently four methods are supported; `semver`, `latest`, `digest`, `name`.

 Before looking at their respective differences, we'll need to know what `mutable` and `immutable` image tags are.
-A mutable repository has tags that can be overwritten by a newer image, where as when a repository configuraiton states that tags must be immutable - it can't be overwritten by a newer image.
+A mutable repository has tags that can be overwritten by a newer image, where as when a repository configuration states that tags must be immutable - it can't be overwritten by a newer image.
 From the options below each options expects _immutable_ tags to be used, if a mutable _tag_ is used the _digest_ strategy should be used.

 - `semver`: Updates the application to the latest version of an image in an image registry while taking into consideration semantic versioning constraints - following the format `X.Y.Z`, where `X` is the major version, `Y` is the minor version and `Z` the patch version.
 The option can be configured to only bump, to newer minor or patch versions - it also supports pre-release versions through additional configuration.
 In the example below the application would be updated with newer patch version of the application, but not upgrading when a newer minor or major version is present.